gittalk/git-issues/README.md

 If you can, **do not use username and password** for login.
 Use OAuth instead.
 If you use username and password, both will be stored in the configuration file in an unencrypted state, which is highly discouraged.

-Guides on how to create OAuth consumers:
+How to get OAuth tokens:

-* OAuth on GitHub: Go to Account Settings, Applications, and click on 'Create a new Personal Access Token'.
+* GitHub: Go to _Account Settings_, _Applications_, and click on _Create a new Personal Access Token_.
 Enter `git-issues` as the description.
-It is not yet supported, but will be very soon.
+Use this token during first login.
 * [OAuth on BitBucket](https://confluence.atlassian.com/display/BITBUCKET/OAuth+on+Bitbucket)
+* Gitlab: Click on your profile, _Profile Settings_, _Account_ and use the _Private token_ found here.

 # Contributing